U.S. ratification of the Convention on the Rights of the Child: History and status

 The United States government contributed to the drafting of the Convention.
 It commented on nearly all of the articles and proposed the original text of seven of them.
 Three of these come directly from the United States Constitution and were proposed by the administration of President Ronald Reagan.
 The Convention was adopted by the UN General Assembly on 20 November 1989 and came into effect on 2 September 1990.

 On 16 February 1995, Madeleine Albright, at the time the United States Ambassador to the United Nations, signed the Convention.
 However, though generally supportive of the Convention, President Bill Clinton did not submit it to the Senate.
 Likewise, President Bush did not submit the Convention to the Senate.
 During his presidency, Barack Obama described the failure to ratify the Convention as "embarrassing", and promised to review it.
 The Obama administration said that it intended to submit the Convention to the Senate, but failed to do so.
 Throughout the entirety of Donald Trump's presidency, his administration did not submit the convention for Senate ratification either.
-Trump so far has not submitted the treaty to the Senate during his second term, and no action regarding the treaty was taken during presidential administration of Joe Biden either.
+Trump so far has not submitted the treaty to the Senate during his second term, and no action regarding the treaty was taken during the presidential administration of Joe Biden.

 States may, when ratifying the Convention, ratify subject to reservations or interpretations.
 Besides other obligations, ratification of the Convention would require the United States to submit reports outlining its implementation on the domestic level to the United Nations Committee on the Rights of the Child, a panel of child rights experts from around the world.
 Parties must report initially two years after acceding to (ratifying) the Convention and then every five years.